aciguru/Ansible-with-ACI-and-MSO/README.md

 This Ansible playbook consists of multiple plays of ACI, MSO, and vCenter.

+The following items will be created:
+* Create a Tenant
+* Create a VRF
+* Create a Bridge Domain
+* Create a Subnet
+* Create an Application Profile
+* Create EPGs (3 EPGs)
+* Create a Filter
+* Create a Filter Entry
+* Create a Contract
+* Create a Contract Subject and form a relationship to the filter
+* Relate each EPG to a VMM Domain
+* Assign portgroups to the VMM domain

 ## Requirements

 This playbook requires the standard set of ACI and MSO modules from Ansible v2.7.